 - A simple way to calm down the mind is to try relaxing activities such as listening to music or coloring a book.

 When you are overworked, you may experience changes in your sleep pattern.
 On one end, you may remain restless throughout the night despite being tired.
 In the early stages, you may have trouble staying or falling asleep for a night or two in a week.
 If you fail to address the problem, insomnia may grow into a persistent night ordeal.

 On the other hand, you may experience excessive sleeping.
 If you have had those days where you ask yourself “why do I sleep so much?” it is probably because you are overworked.
 A healthy sleep pattern is necessary for good mental health.
 If you fail to act, the condition will begin to take a toll on you.
 To fix the situation, try the following strategies:

 - Maintain a consistent bedtime routine, which includes going to bed and waking up at specific times.
 Use an alarm to wake you up by the set time.
-In the beginning, the process may be a trial and error, so be patient till you find what works best.
+In the beginning, the process may be a trial and error, so be patient until you find what works best.

 - To calm the mind, practice a few relaxation exercises before sleeping.
 These may include yoga, meditation, and progressive muscle relaxation among others.